 Realistically, this isn’t even a question.
-Magento 1 and Magento 2 aren’t really at battle because one is a viable ecommerce platform and the other is a dying star that will soon no longer even be a secure place to build a site.
+Magento 1 and Magento 2 aren’t really at battle because one is a viable ecommerce platform and the other is a dying star that simply isn’t a secure place to build a site.

 If you are currently on Magento 1, your only question (which I assure you we will get to shortly) is whether you should invest in moving to Magento 2 or cast a wider net for other options.

 Migrate to Magento 2, How Much Will It Cost?

 If you do choose to migrate to Magento 2, your investment is likely to be steep.
 (One more reason it’s good to think long and hard before making a decision.)